-Picking out what to wear on a cruise is almost as fun as planning the actual trip.
-Am I right?! is I have a fantastic trip planned this summer and my kids are absolutely excited about our adventure.
-We have two cruise formal nights slated and you know I’m already shopping!
+Picking out what to wear for your cruise is almost as fun as planning the actual trip.
+I have a trip planned this summer with two cruise formal nights slated which needs I need to prepare for the adventure.

 Cruise formal wear has a very specific vibe to it and if I’m being honest with you, it really depends on how far you want to take it.
 I’ve taken about 8 cruises so far and have seen it all.
 On a Cruise Formal Night, there are prom dresses and pantsuits and then there is everything in between.

 As long as you feel comfortable in your outfit, you will do just fine.
-But just in case you needed a little guidance, I wanted to write up a cruise formal wear post to help set you on the right track.
+But just in case you needed a little guidance, here’s a quick rundown.

 This post contains affiliate links.